What is the Difference Between Web Design and Web Development?

 For web developers, hiring managers want to see your code.
 Typically this is done by looking at your Github profile.

-Many designers understand core web development concepts and vice versa.
+With the ever-changing landscape of the internet, these roles oftentimes can often become blurred in the workplace.
+As time goes on, many designers understand core web development concepts and vice-versa.
 However, most companies and organizations will have dedicated team members on both sides.